 Excerpts, aka "Daily Lines"

 The excerpts are also posted on my Facebook and Twitter accounts as "Daily Lines."
 As of October, 2018, I have released more than 40!

 About reposting my Daily Lines excerpts, these are copyrighted works.
 So please do not copy and post them yourself on other websites or social media.
 Instead, pass on just the links (URLs) to anyone you think might be interested, and direct them here to my official website.
 Thanks!

 When Will BEES (Book 9) Be Finished?

-Probably some time in 2019, but I don’t know yet when I will finish Book Nine of the OUTLANDER series of major novels, but I hope to finish writing it by the end of the year (2018), though that is not definite.
+Probably some time in 2019, but I don’t have a current estimate on when BEES will be completed.
 When I get close to finishing the book and a publication date is set, I will promptly post it here.